maskingtape/maskingtape.github.io/_posts/0000-02-09-testing-for-jquery-users.md

 * [Leap straight to the How To](#how_to_test)
 * [View the code used in this test on github](https://github.com/maskingtape/unit-test-tutorial)

+If you're at the stage you're writing javascript using jQuery and have heard of TDD, BDD or Unit Tests and wondered how to get started, or why you should bother, this article should give a gentle introduction.

 I always wondered why (especially if you worked with a test team), you needed to test your code at all.
-And how you could test, if you were building a web page whose success or failure was shown by out of place HTML?
+And how you could test, if you were building a web page whose success or failure was only shown by out of place HTML?

 I have been introduced to three types of testing